birth doula care

 ● On call 24 hours a day starting at week 37 of your pregnancy

-● CONTINUOUS LABOR SUPPORT = Emotional, physical and informational support at home or the hospital until your baby is born and you and your new family are resting comfortably (typically two to four hours after delivery).
+● CONTINUOUS LABOR SUPPORT = Emotional, physical and informational support at home, birth center or hospital until your baby is born and you and your new family are resting comfortably (typically two to four hours after delivery).

 ● One postpartum visit to your home in the first weeks of your baby's life to talk about the birth and admire your baby.